City of Bunbury: Twin towns and sister cities

-The City of Bunbury has a sister / friendship city relationship with:
+The City of Bunbury has a sister/friendship city relationship with:

 In 2009, Bunbury-Jiaxing Business Office was established to boost business opportunities between the two regions by assisting with communications and facilitating trade.

 Suburbs

 The suburbs of the City of Bunbury with population and size figures based on the most recent Australian census:

 Population

 Heritage-listed places

-As of 2023, 336 places are heritage-listed in the City of Bunbury, of which 46 are on the State Register of Heritage Places, among them the Old Bunbury railway station, St Patrick's Cathedral and the Rose Hotel.
+As of 2023, 358 places are heritage-listed in the City of Bunbury, of which 46 are on the State Register of Heritage Places, among them the Old Bunbury railway station, St Patrick's Cathedral, Bunbury Women's Club and the Rose Hotel.